-In 2018, Kamal also served as Senior Adviser at Columbia University’s Global Policy Initiative, where he directed the Migration Consensus Initiative.
-During the intergovernmental negotiations for the Global Compact for Migration, he successfully led a coalition that pressed for countries to recognize the need to protect those forced to leave their countries due to climate change, as well as for commitments to real action to address climate forced migration.
+Kamal also serves as Adjunct Professor of International and Public Affairs at Columbia University’s School of International and Public Affairs and is working on advancing a people-centered approach to climate action as well as supporting efforts on addressing climate-forced migration.
+Kamal served as Senior Adviser at Columbia University’s Global Policy Initiative in 2018, where he directed the Migration Consensus Initiative.
+During the intergovernmental negotiations for the Global Compact for Migration, he successfully led a coalition that pressed for countries to recognize the need to protect those forced to leave their countries due to climate change, as well as for commitments to real action to address climate-forced migration (2018- ).

 His international career began in the Office of UN Secretary-General Kofi Annan (2002), after which he joined the Office of Arab League’s Secretary-General Amr Moussa, advising on Iraq issues (2003).
 Prior to devoting himself to international cooperation, Kamal was working on sustainable development and urban planning issues in Morocco (1998-2001).

 Kamal has been a member of the Board of Directors of the Tällberg Foundation since 2018.
-He was also elected to the Executive Board of Sciences Po Paris in 2002 & 2003, and was appointed Yale World Fellow in 2012.
+He was also elected to the Executive Board of Sciences Po Paris in 2002 & 2003 and was appointed Yale World Fellow in 2012.
 He is an Architect and a graduate of Sciences Po Paris and Columbia’s SIPA.
 He speaks fluent Spanish, English, French, Arabic and Amazigh.